coreysharris/SegreClasses/README.md

 # SegreClasses

-This Macaulay2 package provides four main methods: 'segre', `projectiveDegrees', `containedInSingularLocus', `isComponentContained' and, 'intersectionProduct' .
+This Macaulay2 package provides six main methods: 'segre', 'multiplicty' ,`projectiveDegrees', `containedInSingularLocus', `isComponentContained' and, 'intersectionProduct' .
 Currently the ambient space should be a product of finitely many projective spaces.
 A future version of this package will allow for computations in more general toric varieties.

 ## Computing a Segre class: